 A suspension means your driving privileges will be temporarily revoked for a certain period of time.
 You will have to wait until the suspension is completed before applying for the reinstatement of your driver’s license.
 Reinstatement will include a fee along with other requirements.

-As mentioned above, the violation that led to points on your record does not get removed, even when the points come off.
+The violation that led to points on your record does not get removed, even when the points come off.
 Some auto insurance companies will look at your driving record when you apply for a policy or renewal is coming up.
 Insurers don’t always look at points, but they will still see the record of one or more violations.
 If an insurance company sees points or violations on your account, they may view you as a potential liability and greatly increase your premium.

 If you aren’t sure about the timeline for any number of points or how many are currently on your record, you can request a Driving History Report.
 There are three main ways to do this: